run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 * Verify that both [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter/){target=_blank} and [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics){target=_blank} are installed.
 Both are part of the default Prometheus installation
 * Understand how Prometheus has been installed.
 Whether [directly](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) or with the [Prometheus Operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 The distinction is important during the Run:ai Cluster installation.

+### Knative
+Inferece workloads require knative serving installed.
+You can follow the instructions [here](https://knative.dev/docs/install/).

+### Prometheus adapter

+In order to enable autoscaling based on custom metrics, prometheus-adapter should be installed.
+You can install it as part of the [Run:ai installation](./customize-cluster-install.md).

+If you wish to use existing prometheus-adapter, you will need to configure it manually with our rules, specified in our chart's values under `prometheus-adapter.rules` field.

 ### Distributed Training via Kubeflow MPI